Taritsyn/BundleTransformer/NuGet/BundleTransformer.Yui/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of YUI Compressor for .NET 2.2.1.0.
+   Added support of YUI Compressor for .NET 2.3.0.0.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   After installation you need to delete settings of the previous version of BundleTransformer.Yui from the Web.config file (\configuration\bundleTransformer\yui element).

    To make YuiCssMinifier is the default CSS-minifier and YuiJsMinifier is the default JS-minifier, you need to make changes to the Web.config file.